Cyberduck is a third-party software that has integrated with B2 cloud storage.

 Before uploading a file, you will need to create a bucket to place the file in.

-Click File, then choose New Folder from the menu.
+Click Action, then choose New Folder from the menu.

 Choose a bucket name and choose whether you would like the bucket to be private or public.
 Public allows for viewing or downloading the data via a link.